 - Possibility to analyze search data: by using the site search on your website - customers are expressing their intents in their own words.
 Then you can perform site search analytics and plan for strategic moves.

 - When a website grows significantly, finding an exact item may cause problems to the new and previous visitors.
 But with the right site search, the size of the pile won’t be a concern for visitors.

 - AI-powered search will definitely bring the site visitors what they need, and this can help you to achieve better customer satisfaction, higher conversion rates, and increased revenues.

 In general - an efficient search engine should display results that are personalized to individual users and their profiles / desires.
 At Omnisearch, we offer an effective AI-powered site search tool of all types of content – audio, video and text (including PDFs).
 Omnisearch’s focus is on educational and media portals.
-Users around the world benefit greatly from our tools that transcribe audio and video files into text, and perform AI-powered content searches, mapping results to exact seconds where they occur.
+Users around the world benefit greatly from our tools that convert audio and video files to text, and perform AI-powered content searches, mapping results to exact seconds where they occur.

 Another Omnisearch feature is that it performs site search analysis that helps uncover the visitors search habits on your website.
 The habits include which keywords and phrases have been searched for, and also - acceptance of search suggestions, thus providing invaluable insights into users' behavior.

 Here you can check out Omnisearch in action, performing the whole site search over text, PDFs, audio and video content.
 To kick-off the implementation of your own site search, you can start by contacting us for a quick demo.